SmartsquareGmbH/mqtt-admin-starter/README.md

             )
         )
     }

     fun deleteAclRules() {
-        // Deletes all acl rules for the client on the given topic
+        // Deletes all acl rules for the client on the given topic. clientService.deleteAclRules(clientId = "testClientId", topic = "testTopic/#")
-        // Returns ClientActionResult(success: Boolean, message: String?)
-        clientService.deleteAclRules(clientId = "testClientId", topic = "testTopic/#")
     }
 }